-What we currently do Community views New action for 2022-26 Provide information to the community on There are many different views of how lost Council to collaborate with providers of responsible pet ownership, including the need animals should be managed and who's micro chipping services to run special micro to register and microchip domestic cats and dogs responsibility it is to detain the lost animal chipping days, including discounts and/or incentives Many community members believe all cats Issue a lifetime tag for all dogs and cats should be de-sexed prior to release back to the 2.
-Council to collaborate with providers of de- owner or prior to re-homing sexing services to run special de-sexing Secure funding for programs encouraging days, including discounts and/or incentives registration and identification Many community members believe that owner should not incur a fine for the first time their 3.
-Provide education to the community on Microchip and register impounded animals animal is lost how to safely approach and contain a lost prior to releasing to the owner animal Some community members believe that there Microchip, desex and register impounded are high numbers of animals not registered 4.
-Explore the possibility of increasing animals prior to releasing for adoption with Council especially during the pandemic resources to better meet community patrolling and enforcement expectations 5.
-Continue to microchip, register and where appropriate de-sex impounded animals prior to releasing to owner and/or prior to releasing for adoption 6.
+- 1. Council to collaborate with providers of micro chipping services to run special micro chipping days, including discounts and/or incentives - 2.
+Council to collaborate with providers of de-sexing services to run special de-sexing days, including discounts and/or incentives - 3.
+Provide education to the community on how to safely approach and contain a lost animal - 4.
+Explore the possibility of increasing resources to better meet community patrolling and enforcement expectations - 5.
+Continue to microchip, register and where appropriate de-sex impounded animals prior to releasing to owner and/ or prior to releasing for adoption - 6.
 Support use of the communities lost and found page on Facebook